sdabney5/Portfolio/README.md

 # Portfolio

-This repository is a collection of my data science projects.
+This repository is a collection of my Data Science and Machine Learning projects.
 There are two main directories:

 <details>
   <summary><h2>Conceptual Projects</h2></summary>